 Wanna shop for sock patterns in my Ravelry Shop?
 Right here’s the link!
 Ravelry Link

 Flannel Pads (Tutorial)

 A note on the Fleece.
-This fleece is a sewing product and is not the the cute printed fleece you make blankets with.
+This fleece is not the cute printed fleece you make blankets with.
 It is called Needle Punched Fleece.
-It can purchased at JoAnns.
-Another helpful product that isn’t pictured is a glue stick.
+It can be purchased at JoAnns.
+Other helpful supplies are glue stick, sewing needle and thread, and scotch tape.